badlydrawnrob/badlydrawnrob.github.io/README.md

 - **SPLIT OUT THE GRID ELEMENTS?**

 I don't like two `#id#ids` together.
 Feels weird. `#id .id-scoped` better?
-I quite like using flat styles like we were in ECSS, not nesting too heavily.
+Or even just `#name .regular` might be enough, so long as it's scoped to page I quite like using flat styles like we were in ECSS, not nesting too heavily.
 Thema book categories `CODE` is detatched from the title name, we try to attach it.